Disney has been on a roll recently, turning their cartoon classics in live-action films, from Cinderella to Pinocchio to the upcoming Little Mermaid.

 “Tyler,” you say.
 “Are you just casting Jurnee Smollet as one of Odyssey’s primary characters because you love Friday Night Lights and know, without a doubt, that it is the greatest TV show of all time?”

 No, I am casting Jurnee Smollet because her grit and drive make her ideal for portraying Connie’s lifelong dedication to her job at Whit’s End.
 Get it together, and if you’re going to accuse me of playing favorites, get your facts right first.

 Oh, what, you were expecting Jesse Eisenberg?
 Yeah, you and everyone else, which is why Andrew Garfield is such a slam dunk.
 Yes, I’m aware he’s the second Spider-Man on this list, but in fairness, he was the second best thing about his franchise’s attempt, and also, he can play a very smart person, which is what Eugene was.

 Also, Eugene was—near as I can remember—Odyssey’s only non-Christian resident, so Garfield would have to play a spiritual outsider, which I think he could manage.

 Gina Rodriguez as Katrina Shanks

 Katrina Shanks was eventually introduced as an intellectual match/love interest for Eugene, and though I looked far and wide, only Gina Rodriguez could match Garfield for sheer portrayal of vast intellect.
-Plus, she is a very big star right now and this movie will need some star power if it’s going to break even at the international box office.
+Plus, she brings in big star energy and this movie will need all the star power it can get if it’s going to break even at the international box office.